 - Create a sleep sanctuary: Cool, dark, quiet bedroom

-- Stay hydrated: Dehydration can cause restlessness — use our daily water intake calculator
+- Stay hydrated: Dehydration can cause restlessness, so use our daily water intake calculator

 Your body weight affects sleep quality too.
 Learn about ideal weight and its impact on sleep quality for women.